MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 **This is preliminary content and subject to change.**

-Applications fuel innovation in the cloud and mobile era.
-Containers, and the ecosystem that is developing around them, will empower software developers to create the next generation of applications experiences.
+## What are Containers

 Watch a short overview: [Windows-based containers: Modern app development with enterprise-grade control](https://youtu.be/Ryx3o0rD5lY).

-## What are Containers

 They are an isolated, resource controlled, and portable operating environment.
-Containers are referred to as OS Virtualization.

 Basically, a container is an isolated place where an application can run without touching the resources (memory, disk, network, etc) of other containers or the host.